AdaCore/spark2014/docs/ug/getting_started.rst

 ========================

 We can compile the above program, and test it on a set of selected inputs.
-The following testing program exercizes both the case where the searched value is present or not in the array:
+The following test program exercises the case where the searched value is present in the array and the case where it is not:

 .. code-block:: ada